Public Service Enterprise Group: Public Service Enterprise Group

-The Public Service Enterprise Group (PSEG) was established in 1985 to take control of the Public Service Electric and Gas Company (PSE&G).
+The Public Service Enterprise Group (PSEG) was formed in 1985 to oversee the operations of Public Service Electric and Gas Company (PSE&G).

-In 1989, Public Service Enterprise Group established the Enterprise Diversified Holdings Inc. (now PSEG Energy Holdings) to begin consolidation of unregulated businesses.
-In 2000, Public Service Enterprise Group split off the PSE&G subsidiary's unregulated national power generation assets to form PSEG Power, while the PSE&G subsidiary continued operating in New Jersey as a regulated gas and electric delivery company.
+In 1989, the company created Enterprise Diversified Holdings Inc. (now PSEG Energy Holdings) to consolidate its unregulated businesses.
+In 2000, PSEG separated PSE&G’s unregulated national power generation assets into a new entity, PSEG Power.
+PSE&G continued to operate in New Jersey as a regulated utility company.

-In June 2005, the acquisition of PSEG by Exelon, a Chicago and Philadelphia based utility conglomerate, was approved by the Federal Energy Regulatory Commission; however, the deal was never consummated and eventually dissolved after it became clear that it would not win state regulatory approval from the New Jersey Board of Public Utilities.
+In 2005, the Federal Energy Regulatory Commission approved a proposed merger between PSEG and Exelon, a utility company based in Chicago and Philadelphia.
+However, the deal was not completed after it failed to gain approval from the New Jersey Board of Public Utilities.

-In 2009, PSEG began installing solar panels on 200,000 utility poles in its service area in a project costing $773 million, the largest such project in the world.
-The Solar 4 All project increased the capacity for renewable energy in New Jersey and was completed in 2013.
-In addition, PSEG is building four solar farms in Edison, Hamilton, Linden, and Trenton.
+In 2009, PSEG launched the Solar 4 All project, installing solar panels on 200,000 utility poles at a cost of $773 million.
+At the time, it was the largest project of its kind globally and was completed in 2013.
+The company also developed solar farms in Edison, Hamilton, Linden, and Trenton.

-In August 2020, about 400,000 customers on Long Island and 490,000 customers in New Jersey under the jurisdiction of PSEG were left without power as a result of Hurricane Isaias.
-Although some got power back within hours of Isaias, some had to wait days for power to be restored.
-As of August 10, 2020, around 42,000 Long Island customers were still without power, while around 20,000 New Jersey customers were without power.
-State and local officials have called for more accountability from PSEG after the storm passed.
-Governor Andrew Cuomo threatened to take away operating licenses from PSEG and ConEdison, while Nassau County Executive Laura Curran along with several state senators called for reimbursement to customers for their failure to respond quickly.
+In August 2020, Hurricane Isaias left approximately 400,000 customers on Long Island and 490,000 customers in New Jersey without power.
+Some customers saw service restored within hours, while others waited several days.
+As of August 10, about 42,000 customers on Long Island and 20,000 in New Jersey remained without electricity.
+The storm response drew criticism from state and local officials.
+New York Governor Andrew Cuomo threatened to revoke operating licenses for PSEG and ConEdison, and other officials called for customer reimbursements.